shamita98/rank-word2vec-breast-cancer-subtyping/README.md

 ### Datasets
 Two publicly available bulk RNA-seq datasets are used:
 - SCAN-B (downloaded from the NCBI Gene Expression Omnibus (GEO) website under accession ID GSE202203)
-  - SCAN-B was further divided into SCAN-B HiSeq (80% training and 20% test sets) and SCAN-B NextSeq as semi-external validation set
 - TCGA-BRCA (downloaded from GDC Data Portal using TCGA biolinks R package)

+SCAN-B was divided into SCAN-B HiSeq (80% training and 20% test sets) and SCAN-B NextSeq as a semi-external validation set.
+TCGA-BRCA was used as a fully external validation set.

 The raw datasets are not provided in this repo.
 The [`datasets`](https://github.com/shamita98/gene-exp-ml-breast-cancer-subtyping/tree/main/datasets) folder contain the code files for:
 - retrieval of TGCA-BRCA gene expression dataset